Adobe-Marketing-Cloud/Summit2018/README.md

 * The folder `ui.apps` contains the the AEM Project that builds `files/l725.ui.apps-1.0.0.zip` and contains all source code for the project.
 * The Chapter Solution packages in in `files` contain configuration and content, but no code.

+## Fix Package

+The package `files/l725.ui.apps.fix-1.0.0.zip` is used to patch installations of ` l725.ui.apps-0.0.1-SNAPSHOT.zip`.
+If `file/l725.ui.apps-1.0.0.zip` is used, then the *fix* package is not necessary.

 ## Building